 back turned to the door.
 When I turned round I

 saw those magical greenish-brown eyes looking straight at me.
 "You're

-the sweetest words I had ever heard.
-Now I know it was only a moment
+words I had ever heard.
+Now I know it was only a moment but for me,

-but for me, time stood still.
-I didn't see anybody around as if the
+time stood still.
+I didn't see anybody around as if the place was completely

 I don't remember what I said.
 I was dead